fireundubh/playwithfire/fallout4/buffout-faqs.md

 If the game crashed and no crash log was generated, Buffout could not capture the exception - for a variety of reasons.
 There are two relatively easy things you can try:

-1. Check the System log in the Windows Event Viewer for Error and Critical events whose timestamps coincide with the time that the game crashed.
+1. Check the System log in the Windows Event Viewer for Error and Critical events whose timestamps coincide with the time the game crashed.
 If you have such events, these events may provide clues for further investigation.
-2. For more technical users, you can install [DebugDiag](https://www.microsoft.com/en-us/download/details.aspx?id=58210) from Microsoft, create a crash rule for the `Fallout4.exe` process that logs the stack trace, activate the crash rule, and run the game until you crash.
+2. For more technical users, install [DebugDiag](https://www.microsoft.com/en-us/download/details.aspx?id=58210) from Microsoft.
+Create a crash rule for the `Fallout4.exe` process that logs the stack trace, activate the crash rule, and run the game until you crash.
 This will produce a detailed log that can be analyzed in DebugDiag and shared.

 ## How do I read crash logs?